JuDFTteam/masci-tools/docs/source/user_guide/parser/hdf5_parser.rst

 Basic Usage
 ++++++++++++

 The specifications of what to extract and how to transform the data are given in the form of a python dictionary.
-Let us look at a usage example; xxtracting data for a bandstructure calculation from the `banddos.hdf` file produced by Fleur.
+Let us look at a usage example; extracting data for a bandstructure calculation from the ``banddos.hdf`` file produced by Fleur.

 .. code-block:: python